kiransuren/gogrep/README.md

 ### Current Support
 - GoGrep with Boyer-Moore can only handle ASCII characters (need to deal with "weird" files like .exe, .db, etc.)
+- Only looks for string patterns (no regex yet)

 ### Why GoGrep?
 1. I was bored